donia-lab/MetaBGC/MetaBGC-Development/README.md

 	K. --output_directory, required=True: Directory to save results.
 	L. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```
-2. The high-performance spHMMs will be saved in the HiPer\_spHMMs folder in the output directory specified.
-The HiPer\_spHMMs folder should have the following files:
+2. The high-performance spHMMs will be saved in the ```HiPer_spHMMs``` folder in the output directory specified.
+The ```HiPer_spHMMs``` folder should have the following files:

 	```
     A. plot.eps : F1 score plot of all the spHMMs and the F1 cutoff threshold.
     B. *.hmm : A set of spHMMs that perform above the F1 cutoff threshold.
-    C. F1_Cutoff.txt: HMM search cutoff scores to be used for each high-performance spHMM interval.
+    C. prot_family_name_F1_Cutoff.txt: HMM search cutoff scores to be used for each high-performance spHMM interval.
     ```
   	>**Because synthetic datasets do not fully represent real data, please be aware that some of the spHMM cutoffs may need to be further tuned after running MetaBGC on a real metagenomic dataset, as was done with the Type II polyketide cyclase cutoffs in the original MetaBGC publication.**

-### Running MetaBGC-Identify to detect biosynthetic reads
+### Running Identify to detect biosynthetic reads

-1. For identifying biosynthetic reads from the protein family of interest using the spHMMs constructed in MetaBGC-Build, the MetaBGC-Identify.py script should be executed with the required input files.
+1. For identifying biosynthetic reads from the protein family of interest using the spHMMs constructed in Build step, the ```metabgc identify``` command should be executed with the required input files.
 To use our pre-built high-performance spHMMs for cyclases/aromatases commonly found in TII-PKS BGCs (OxyN, TcmN, TcmJ, and TcmI types), LanC_like proteins (found in lantibiotic BGCs), and IucA/IucC proteins (found in siderophore BGCs), please find the high performance input folders [here](https://github.com/donia-lab/MetaBGC/tree/master/MetaBGC-V1/MetaBGC-Build_Outputs).

 	```
 	A. --sphmm_directory, required=True: The high performance spHMM directory generated from MetaBGC-Build.